Frequently asked questions

 and save the changes.
 Be careful when performing the save: if your file is huge you may not want to save it as a new file because it will take a long time and you may not have enough disk space.
 Using the linux ‘hexeditor’, a simple save will be instantaneous because it just writes the one-byte change to the current file.

-I can’t copy Kiwix on my USB flash drive because the index files (*.idx directory) are too big.
+I can’t copy Kiwix on my flash drive or SD card.

 USB flash drives are often formatted using the FAT32 filesystem which can’t store files bigger than 4GB.
 We recommend to use exFAT or NTFS which can deal with big files and are broadly supported.